earthly/website/blog/_posts/2022-12-09-managing-k8s-with-kubeadm.md

  - Kubeadm
  - Node
  - Deployment
-excerpt: "Learn how to quickly bootstrap a Kubernetes cluster using kubeadm and upgrade the cluster without downtime.
-This tutorial provides step-by-step instructions and includes tips for configuring network plugins and managing worker nodes."
+excerpt: Learn how to quickly bootstrap a Kubernetes cluster using kubeadm and upgrade the cluster without downtime.
+This tutorial provides step-by-step instructions and helpful tips for setting up and managing your Kubernetes cluster.
 ---

 Are you looking for a tool to quickly bootstrap a Kubernetes cluster?
 Why not try **kubeadm**?